Use knowledge sources with a chatbot

 Sync your knowledge source

 When you add Zapier or a webpage as knowledge sources, the chatbot will collect the information available at that time.
-If the knowledge source changes, you can sync them manually or schedule when they should be updated.
+If the knowledge source changes, you can sync it manually or schedule when it should be updated.
 Learn how to sync and set up a schedule for your knowledge sources.

 Delete a knowledge source